 6.2.2 Registrar MUST NOT renew a domain name to such a URS Complainant for longer than one year.

-6.3 Registrar's Ongoing Obligation to Comply With New or Revised Specifications and Policies.
+6.3 Registrar's Ongoing Obligation to Comply with New or Revised Specifications and Policies.

 RO has the rights to amend this Agreement subject to material changes being approved by ICANN and at least ninety (90) calendar days email notice of any revisions before any such revisions become binding upon Registrar; however the Registrar reserves the right to accept the revised terms with less notice.